e-gov/eIDAS-SpecificConnector-Test/README.md

 | idp.port | 8081 | Service port. |
 | idp.responseUrl | /IdP/Response | Endpoint for response. |

+## Execute tests and generate report

-4. To run the tests execute:
+1. To run the tests execute:

 `./mvnw clean test`

-5. Results are present in:
+2. Results are present in:

 a) Surefire plugin generates reports in ../target/surefire-reports folder.

-b) For a comprehensive test Allure is required ([instructions for download.](https://docs.qameta.io/allure/#_installing_a_commandline)).
+b) For a comprehensive report, Allure is required ([instructions for download.](https://docs.qameta.io/allure/#_installing_a_commandline)).
 To generate the report execute:

 `allure serve .../eidas-connector-test/allure-results/`

+##To see Allure report after running tests in IntelliJ

+Configure correct Allure results directory in IntelliJ in order to view Allure report when running tests from IntelliJ `Run-> Edit configurations-> Templates-> JUnit-> VM Options: -ea -Dallure.results.directory=$ProjectFileDir$/target/allure-results`

+And delete all existing run configurations